Telestai-Project/telestai/doc/init.md

 ### Mac OS X

-Copy org.raven.ravend.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.raven.ravend.plist`.
+Copy org.telestai.ravend.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.telestai.ravend.plist`.

 This Launch Agent will cause ravend to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run ravend as the current user.
-You will need to modify org.raven.ravend.plist if you intend to use it as a Launch Daemon with a dedicated raven user.
+You will need to modify org.telestai.ravend.plist if you intend to use it as a Launch Daemon with a dedicated telestai user.

 Auto-respawn
 -----------------------------------